Eileen Davidson: Career

-Writing and acting

-Davidson co-wrote her first novel with the author Robert J. Randisi, a mystery set in the soap opera world titled Death in Daytime, released in October 2008.
-She followed it up with three sequels: Dial Emmy for Murder (2009), Diva Las Vegas (2010), and Swinging in the Rain (2011).
+Since 2008, Davidson has written four novels as a part of her Soap Opera Mystery series; following a soap opera actress named Alexis Peterson.
+The Soap Opera Mystery series includes Death in Daytime (2008), Dial Emmy for Murder (2009), Diva Las Vegas (2010), and Swinging in the Rain (2011).

-In July 2008, Eileen was downgraded to recurring status at The Bold and the Beautiful.
-She returned to The Young and the Restless full-time as Ashley on September 26, 2008.
-In 2012, Nelson Branco announced that Sony Pictures Entertainment wanted Davidson on both The Young and the Restless and Days of Our Lives, but that Y&R would not share the actress, leading Sony to terminate her contract with them.
+In July 2008, Davidson was downgraded to recurring status at The Bold and the Beautiful; leading to her full-time return to The Young and the Restless on September 26, 2008, and her definitive exit from The Bold and the Beautiful in November.
+In May 2012, Davidson announced per her Twitter account that she had been fired from The Young and the Restless.
+In July, journalist Nelson Branco explained that Sony Pictures Entertainment wanted Davidson on both The Young and the Restless and Days of Our Lives, but that Y&R would not share the actress, resulting in Sony terminating her contract with them.
 Thus, it was announced that Davidson would reprise her role as Kristen Blake DiMera on Days of Our Lives.

 Davidson at the 2014 Daytime Emmy Awards.

 Davidson made a brief appearance on The Young and the Restless in February 2013 for the soap's 40th anniversary.
-In July 2013, it was announced that Davidson made the decision to leave Days of Our Lives after a year as Kristen.
-Davidson exited the role on-screen on November 13, 2013.
-In late November, it was confirmed that Davidson would return for an episode scheduled to air on December 3, 2013.

-On January 28, 2014, it was announced that Davidson would return to the role of Kristen in the summer of 2014.
-On May 1, 2014, it was formally announced that Davidson was nominated for a Daytime Emmy Award in the category of Outstanding Lead Actress In A Drama Series for Days of Our Lives.
-It was her third Daytime Emmy Award nomination, her second for Days.
-She won the award on June 22, 2014.
+In July 2013, Davidson made the decision to leave Days of Our Lives one year after her return.
+Her intended final on-screen appearance as Kristen aired on November 13, however, Davidson returned for an episode on December 3, 2013.
+In January 2014, TV Guide reported Davidson would formally return to Days in the summer of 2014.
+On May 1, 2014, Davidson was revealed as a nominee for the Daytime Emmy Award in the category of Outstanding Lead Actress In A Drama Series for her role as Kristen DiMera.
+It was her third Daytime Emmy Award nomination, her second for Days; she won her first Daytime Emmy Award at the 41st Daytime Emmy Awards, making her the second actress to win a Daytime Emmy Award in the category of "Lead Actress" for the soap.